brady-mcdermott/BrawlhallaChallengeIdentifier/README.md

 <img src="images/week1.png" alt="Week 1 Challenges Image" width="600">

-This screenshot demonstrates the kind of image you should upload to the Brawlhalla Challenge Extractor to identify the best characters for completing these challenges.
+This screenshot demonstrates the kind of image you should upload to the Brawlhalla Challenge Identifier to identify the best characters for completing these challenges.

 ## Contributing

-Contributions to the Brawlhalla Challenge Extractor are welcome.
+Contributions to the Brawlhalla Challenge Identifier are welcome.
 Please ensure to update tests as appropriate.

 ## License